 The water wall reaches a height of 30 feet — equal to the roof of the 3-story building behind it.
 The cross rises another 30 feet beyond that.
-At 60 feet tall, the top of the cross will be the same height as our 6-story tower on the south side of the campus.
+At 60 feet tall, the top of the cross will rise high above the church building immediately behind it.
 The structure was designed by Ken R. Harry Associates.

 The wall will feature cascading water on both sides, and a circle of benches around the structure will invite people to pause and reflect.
 On the back, facing the north parking lot, the wall will feature John 7:38: